RoryTHWu/rorythwu.github.io/content/authors/admin/_index.md

     url: https://www.emory.edu/

 # Short bio (displayed in user profile at end of posts)
 bio:  I am currently pursuing a dual major in Mathematics and Biology at Emory University.
-My academic interests are primarily focused on the integration of AI in healthcare, with a particular emphasis on Computer Vision.
-I am especially intrigued by the potential of AI in advancing medical imaging and disease detection.
-My current research is centered on Movement Disorders, exploring innovative AI applications in this field.
+My academic interests are primarily focused on medical imaging.
+I am especially intrigued by the potential of nanoscience and AI in advancing medical imaging.

 # Interests to show in About widget
 interests:
+  - Medical Imaging
   - Artificial Intelligence
   - Computer Vision
-  - Healthcar #
+  - Nanoscience

 # Education to show in About widget